armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

           window.spinnakerSettings.feature.terraform = true;
 ```

-This example manifest also enables the Terraform Integration UI and support for remote backends.
+This example manifest also enables the Terraform Integration UI.

 **Halyard**